gordonmurray/gittwork/readme.md

 ## Current Features

 1. Automatically add a Task ID and other information to the description of a new Task
+2. Expose the Project Number of a new Project

 ### Automatically add a Task ID and other information to the description of a new Task